 - At this time, the installation of Azure Data Studio can be skipped by launching the SSMS installer with the command line flag

-The shared components that remain installed are:
+The shared components are:

 - Azure Data Studio